chrisdonahue/ddc/README.md

 # Dance Dance Convolution

 This directory contains the code used to produce the dataset and results in the [Dance Dance Convolution paper](https://arxiv.org/abs/1703.06891).
 You can find a live demo of our system [here](http://deepx.ucsd.edu/ddc) as well as an example [video](https://www.youtube.com/watch?v=yUc3O237p9M).
+If you would like to run our demo locally, see the relevant section below.

 The `Fraxtil` and `In The Groove` datasets from the paper are amalgamations of three and two StepMania "packs" respectively.
 Instructions for downloading these packs and building the datasets can be found below.